connachermurphy/causal-machine-learning/README.md

 # causal-machine-learning
-We implement the framework proposed in "Deep Learning for Individual Heterogeneity: An Automatic Inference Framework" by Max H. Farrell, Tengyuan Liang, and Sanjog Misra.
+We implement the framework proposed in ["Deep Learning for Individual Heterogeneity: An Automatic Inference Framework"](https://arxiv.org/abs/2010.14694) by Max H. Farrell, Tengyuan Liang, and Sanjog Misra.
+We began this implementation during the "Causal Machine Learning" course offered by Max H. Farrell and Sanjog Misra in the fall of 2023.